-Clinical staff from UWG Health Services and volunteer faculty, graduate students, RN-to-BSN students, and supervised undergraduate students from the Tanner Health System School of Nursing will administer the vaccine.
+Clinical staff from UWG Health Services will administer the vaccine.

 Yes, UWG has been designated as a distribution site for the COVID-19 vaccine, enabling the vaccine to be administered on campus to students, faculty, and staff.
-At this time, UWG will administer vaccines at both the main Carrollton campus and UWG Newnan.
+During Summer 2021, UWG will administer the vaccine at Health Services in Carrollton on Tuesdays and Wednesdays.

 All UWG students, faculty, and staff received an emails beginning Monday, March 22, with instructions to request an appointment to receive the COVID-19 vaccine if they are eligible.
 The university will distribute additional communications regarding appointments for future vaccination events as they are planned.